-The Rapid Rewards Dining portal is another easy way to earn points on purchases that you'd already be making.
+The Rapid Rewards Dining portal is another easy way to earn Southwest points for an activity that you may already be enjoying anyway.
 Simply create an account on the website and enter your credit card information, and you’ll automatically earn points whenever you pay your bill at an eligible restaurant.

-As a member of Rapid Rewards Dining, you can earn 3 points per eligible dollar when you opt into email notifications from the program.
-Otherwise, you’ll earn only 1 point for every $2 you spend at a participating restaurant.
-You can also earn bonus points for completing certain tasks — for example, 10 bonus points each time you review a restaurant, 500 bonus points when you reach 1,500 points as a "First Step Bonus" (with another 300-point "Thank You Bonus" each time you earn an additional 1,000 points).
+As a member of Rapid Rewards Dining, you can earn three points per eligible dollar when you opt into email notifications from the program.
+Otherwise, you’ll earn only one point for every $2 you spend at a participating restaurant.
+You can also earn bonus points for completing certain tasks — for example, 10 bonus points each time you review a restaurant and 500 bonus points when you reach 1,500 points as a "First Step Bonus" (with another 300-point "Thank You Bonus" each time you earn an additional 1,000 points).

 For the rental car companies listed above, you’ll get 600 Rapid Rewards points for each qualifying rental you make at a participating location.
-Just be sure to request the points at the time of rental or reservation and provide your Rapid Rewards number — plus, you should also note that in some cases, you must take a flight with Southwest on the trip that you rent a car in order to earn the points.
+Just be sure to request the points at the time of rental or reservation and provide your Rapid Rewards number — plus, you should also note that in some cases, you must fly with Southwest on the same trip in order to earn points on your car rental.

 Booking a vacation package for your family?
 You can earn Rapid Rewards for that.
-By booking through Southwest, you’ll earn points for each member of your family when you enter their Rapid Rewards number at the time of booking, when you check in for your flight, or when you speak to an agent at the airport counter or check-in gate.
+By booking through Southwest Vacations, you’ll earn points for each member of your family as long as you enter their Rapid Rewards numbers.
+This can be done at the time of booking, when you check in for your flight, or when you speak to an agent at the airport counter or check-in gate.
 You can also earn 5,000 extra Rapid Rewards points for your trip by using Southwest’s Vacation Plus planning service.

 You can earn points for participating in market research surveys with Rewards for Opinions.
 It’s free to join, and you’ll be able to take surveys whenever you want.
 However, earning rewards from these surveys may not be worthwhile, as the payout is usually paltry compared to the time you spend answering questions.

-If your power provider is NRG or Reliant, you can earn points just for paying your utility bill, though you’ll have to be a resident of Illinois, Maryland, Massachusetts, New Jersey or Pennsylvania.
-Members of the Rapid Rewards program will earn 2 points per dollar on the supply portion of their bill.
+If your power provider is NRG, you can earn points just for paying your utility bill, though you’ll have to be a resident of Illinois, Maryland, Massachusetts, New Jersey or Pennsylvania.
+Members of the Rapid Rewards program will earn two points per dollar on the supply portion of their bill.
 You’ll also get a 10,000-point enrollment bonus after two months as an active NRG customer.

 Below are some common questions about Southwest’s rewards program.